duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 # Some important facts about file names...
 It is worth remembering that:
 * File names in Linux are case sensitive.
 E.g., the names “File.txt” and “file.txt” refer to different files
-* File names beginning with a period (“.”) character are hidden, so if you type “ls” you won’t see them unless you also use the option “-a”.
+* File names beginning with a period (“.”) character are hidden, so if you type `ls` you won’t see them unless you also use the option `-a`.
 Some applications usually place their configuration/settings files in your home directory as hidden files.
 * In Linux there is no concept of a "file extension" as in Windows, for instance.
 This means you can name files as you like (e.g. “mickeymouse”).
 However, some programs might require input files to